-This page provides details about security, cleaning and social-distancing arrangements in court and tribunal buildings during the coronavirus (COVID-19) pandemic.
+This page provides details about security, cleaning and social-distancing arrangements in court and tribunal buildings.

-These arrangements are to help us maintain safety of all in our court and tribunal buildings and are in line with Public Health guidance.
+These arrangements help us maintain safety of all in our court and tribunal buildings and are in line with government and Public Health guidance.

-Look out for our new information posters to guide you when you’re in our buildings.
+Look out for information posters to guide you in our buildings.

 Keeping safe when queuing and going through security

-- The security officer will then step back 2m and advise you that you may collect your belongings, after you have walked through the archway detector
+- the security officer will then step back and advise you that you may collect your belongings, after you have walked through the archway detector

 You will usually walk through an archway detector.

-- If an item is detected by the archway detector, an alert will sound
+If an item is detected by the archway detector:

-- The security officer will guide you back and forth through the archway until the item is identified and you pass through the archway without an alert
+- the security officer will guide you back and forth through the archway until the item is identified and you can pass through the archway without an alert

-- If after three attempts, an alert still sounds, the security officer will have to use a hand-held detector to detect the item (see below)
+- if after three attempts, an alert still sounds, the security officer will use a hand-held detector to detect the item

 Use of hand-held detectors